Owen Farrell’s fast becoming undroppable like Jonny Wilkinson says Ugo Monye

-Farrell’s dead-eyed kicking display under intense pressure proved too much for Racing 92 last weekend, with the 24-year-old’s perfect seven from seven securing a first Champions Cup victory for Saracens in rain-swept Lyon.
+Farrell’s dead-eyed kicking display under intense pressure proved too much for last weekend, with the 24-year-old’s perfect seven from seven securing a first victory for in rain-swept Lyon.

 Monye believes Farrell is destined for greatness, telling TRP: “First and foremost, Owen is completely unflappable.
 He’s a champion player.
 A born winner.